wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/2-run-pad-flows-power-automate.md

 1. Choose an existing desktop flow or create a new one, and select the run mode.

    Choosing a desktop flow with input variables will display fields where values for these variables can be entered.
-When the Power Automate Desktop flow runs, it will use the values provided here.
+When the Power Automate desktop flow runs, it will use the values provided here.

    ![Screenshot of the Run a flow built with Power Automate Desktop action properties.](..\media\run-flow-pad-action-properties.png)